chepeniv/hacksprint_fall2024_retrospective/essay.md

-technical ones i do. i gained an appreciation of the way a website service is setup between an end-user's machine, their browser, and the server, how a web service then has to be put together to then fit the constraints given be this framework, and lastly i learned how to generate random mazes, how encode and decode the data generated, how to optimize the various algorithms involved for both space and time, and how to render a maze in a browser.
+technical ones i do. i gained an appreciation of the way a website service is setup between an end-user's machine, their browser, and the server, how a web service then has to be put together to then fit the constraints given be this framework, and lastly i learned how to generate random mazes, how to encode and decode the data generated, how to optimize the various algorithms involved for both space and time, and how to render a maze in a browser.

 ## Closing Statement

+i have nothing significant to say, but for now, i'm just relieved that it's over. i feel liberated to finally have time to my self, so that i can take care of my own life as my laundry has actually pilled up...

 %% encoding alt1
 %%    x --  l --  r -- lr (y + x)